 - CubanCigarWebsite.com has a great synopsis of the Edición Limitada program’s history.

-- I’d argue that the Partagás factory in Havana is the most visited cigar site for most tourists in Cuba, as it is located in Habana Vieja and located near the capitol building and several main hotels.
+- I’d argue that the Partagás factory in Havana is the most visited cigar site for most tourists in Cuba, as it is located in Habana Vieja near the capitol building and several main hotels.

 - As is the case with all Cuban cigars, prices can vary widely from country to country; the estimated price listed above comes from German retailers who list it for €180 per box.